nn-dmt/swamp_ergo/white-paper.md

 ## Business Model

+Swamp.audio will continue to be a music and media publisher, but moving into the DAO space and becoming both community driven and transparent with all payments and fees.

+There will be in-built fees for minting media through our platform, as well as available subscriptions for higher levels of traceability on monetized media and even legal representation of the work against unfair use.

+Legacy platform distribution requires legacy banking infrastructure, so the DAO will co-operate with Swamp Music LLC to officiate payouts from the fiat revenue to the artists.
+As this requires more infrastructure and tax overhead, we will be charging a fee to distribute to legacy platforms, or we will offer the musician to 'stake' the work with the royalties pool to distribute at no cost to them, where the pool provides that upfront investment.
+If the musician stakes their work to the pool there will be a smart contract written to dictate the time which that media is locked into the 'release agreement', based on the cost to produce and distribute the work,

+All fiat payout statistics from legacy platforms will be made public, and automated directly into our own system using their APIs.
+This is another reason it is important that our web CMS framework stays open source.

+The pool itself will have its own Utility Token, TeraHertz (THz).

 ## Customer Acquisition

 As we continue to focus on building tools and functional frameworks in the space, we will be equally focused on the user experience and the customer driven approach to build the customer base and increase APY revenue for stakeholders.
 It is important to know that in this system both the musician and the fan will be able to access the royalty payouts system by staking either media or by staking an adequate value of THz.

 ## Roadmap

 Q2- 2022
+Continue work integrating ergo node / graphQL

 Q3- 2022